 The Shanahans were proud of their Irish heritage, and father and son rode a horse and carriage together in the 1911 St. Patrick’s Day Parade.

 Daniel Sr. was quite successful, and his children received the best education.
-Rita attended Mount De Sales Academy, while Daniel Jr. went to Loyola High School and College.
+Rita attended Mount De Sales Academy, while Daniel Jr. graduated from both Loyola High School and College in Baltimore.
 He was active in sports, and served at both institutions as Class President.
 He attended medical school at Georgetown, graduating in 1933.

 Daniel Jr. became a prominent physician and surgeon in West Baltimore, and eventually head of the ob/gyn department at Bon Secours Hospital.
 He was there for forty years, and lived at 1945 W. Baltimore St. with his wife Laura.
 She was active in the Women’s Auxiliary of the Hospital until her death in 1974.

 Daniel John McBride Sr. was a Sergeant for the Baltimore City Mounted Police and a member of the National Guard who served on the Mexican border, at Eagle Pass, Texas.